 You need no more than one pan and thirty minutes to put these dishes together.
 Effortlessly good, they are the ideal choices for all your casual and quick meals.

-Beef stroganoff is a traditional Russian dish made by sautéing thin slices of beef with vegetables and herbs in a savory sauce.
+Beef stroganoff is a classic Russian dish made by sautéing thin slices of beef with vegetables and herbs in a savory sauce.
 The cut usually used for this dish is rib eye, but prime rib is still a great choice because it is quite similar in texture with an even more intense flavor.

 These tender slices of beef drenched in a creamy and flavorful gravy sauce are nothing short of heaven.
 If you have never had this before, you should definitely give it a try.
 It’s usually eaten with egg noodles for a hearty main course, but you can choose any type of pasta you prefer.